renebarto/baremetal/doc/tutorials/00-raspberry-pi.md

 | 3    | 000000F0               |

 I know this was a lot of information, but we need to lay a foundation in order to start programming.
 The next tutorial will be about setting up for development.
-Be patient, there is some grounwork to do before we can start coding.
+Be patient, there is some groundwork to do before we can start coding.

 Next: [01-setting-up-for-development](01-setting-up-for-development.md)